 There are two major reasons why your dog or cat may be anxious when traveling.
-First, you are removing them from their known environment in which they have explored and feel comfortable.
+First, you are removing them from their known environment, which they have explored and feel comfortable in.
 Second, and especially when flying, they will be separated from you during this time and cannot draw support from your presence.
 There are ways that you can address both of these fears before hitting the road, but it will take some time.

 Let’s take a brief moment to look at how dogs and cats learn.
-The first way is through social cues such as smells, body language and verbal commands.
-This form of learning is useful to help your pet make day-to-day decisions about things they encounter; however, this information comes to them primarily from their surroundings and not so much learned from humans.
-And, in most animals, scents and smells will trump verbal commands.
-This is because scent is an extremely important part of learning to your dog or cat.
+The first way is through social cues such as smells, body language, and verbal commands.
+This form of learning is useful to help your pet make day-to-day decisions about things they encounter; however, this information comes to them primarily from their surroundings and not so much from humans.
+And, for most animals, scents and smells will trump verbal commands.
+This is because scent is an extremely important part of learning for your dog or cat.
 More on that later.

 The second form of learning is referred to as conditioning.
-This type of learning is imposed on your pet from humans and is used a lot in behavioral training.
-Conditioning is a crucial tool that can be used to lessen stress for your pet when traveling, and it will result in? building experiences well ahead of travel.
+This type of learning is imposed on your pet by humans and is used a lot in behavioral training.
+Conditioning is a crucial tool that can be used to lessen stress for your pet when traveling, and it will result in building experiences well ahead of time.

-The time and steps it takes to complete the process depends on your pet, its personality and its willingness or interest to learn.
+The time and steps it takes to complete the process depend on your pet, its personality, and its willingness or interest to learn.
 If you are lucky enough to skip a step, that is awesome.
 If you are not lucky, you may have to back up a step and try again.
-Either way, set aside time each day to work on conditioning your dog or cat to travel.?
+Either way, set aside time each day to work on conditioning your dog or cat to travel.
 Patience is paramount here.
-Stay strong, positive and consistent.
+Stay strong, positive, and consistent.
 The payoff will be worth the effort.